We can't stop flooding but together we can keep our community safe. Learn more about Council's flood management work.

 For most people who live through a flood, normal life is put on hold.
 Homes and businesses are damaged.
 Services such as clean water and electricity use are disrupted.

-In recent decades, significant floods occurred in Parramatta in 1986, 1988, 1991 and 2015.
-In the worst possible flood up to 20% of our areas could be covered in floodwaters.
+In the worst possible flood up to 25% of our community could be covered in floodwaters.

-The Parramatta CBD is the most flash flood affected major CBD in Australia, at worst case with only minutes warning of a forthcoming flood.
+The Parramatta CBD is the most flash flood affected major CBD in New South Wales.
 This limits emergency response time and the ability to protect our homes and communities.